rodriggochaves/elixir-phoenix-101/sprint01/exercises/basic_types_exercises.md

 ?
 ```

-02. How I do string interpolation in Elixir?
+02. How can I do string interpolation in Elixir?

 03. This code will work?
 Why?